pronovic/apologies-server/DEVELOPER.md

 My primary development environment when writing this was IntelliJ on MacOS, but the code and the development process also work in a Linux environment (I've tested on Debian buster).

+## Support on Windows

-The server relies on asyncio signal handling that is not supported on the Windows platform, and hence does not work there.
+Unfortunately, the server implementation relies on asyncio signal handling to implement graceful shutdown behavior.
+This sort of signal handling is not supported on the Windows platform, so the server does not work there.
+There are no easy workarounds, and any fix looks to be pretty involved &mdash;
+process behavior is just fundamentally different on Windows than on UNIX platforms.
+There is a partial patch in [notes/win32.patch](notes/win32.patch) that could be used as a starting point in the future.
+The rest of the code is portable, so all that's really needed is some sort of alternative shutdown mechanism.

 ## Packaging and Dependencies